How to Record Continuing Education Credits for Recertification

 - Print and sign it.

-- Send to Joy at Winnefox
+- Send to Angela at Winnefox these two things:

-- your Annual Summation of Continuing Education Activities form
+a. your Annual Summation of Continuing Education Activities form

-- all the Continuing Education Activity Report forms for that year
+b. all the Continuing Education Activity Report forms for that year

 - Store these forms in a file.